BellosC/docker-slam-livox-set-up/README.md

 sudo docker build -t horizon_highway_slam .
 ```

+> the 1st and 3rd command you run them only the first time that you do it.
+Next times you can skip those 2 commands.

 > While you are doing this procedure, **create a folder called "shared_dir" at home directory**.
 Docker and Host can share files through this folder (for example a rosbag file).Now go back to terminal and continue with the next command: